-1. Provide new affordable housing opportunities for homeless or near homeless persons in Loveland with single-family or multi-family housing, including permanent supportive housing for long-term homeless.
+1. Provide new affordable housing opportunities or new housing opportunities for homeless or near homeless persons in Loveland with single-family or multi-family housing, including supportive housing for long-term homeless.
 2. Create new affordable housing opportunities by rehabilitating existing single-family or multi-family housing.
-3. Decrease poverty in the community by supporting agencies with facilities where service for low income households occurs.
+3. Decrease poverty in the community by supporting agencies with facilities where service for low-income households occurs.